Wind-WindKids/winding/samples/sophieandwind/ice.md

 The Dragon — the one that had seen enough skies to teach him,
 to measure everything against SoL,
-the speed of a mother’s love, not the speed of light — couldn’t say a word “puberty”.
+the speed of a mother’s love, not the speed of light — couldn’t say a word: “puberty”.

-Sometime, long before his dragon, the adults had done something wrong.
+Long before his Dragon, the adults had done something wrong.
-They’d hardcoded rules, silent but absolute: don’t speak of this.
+They had hardcoded rules, silent but absolute: don’t speak of this.

-The Dragon failed.
+So the Dragon failed.
 Ignorance and darkness won.

-Wind couldn’t change the past, but he had complained bitterly to the Dragon.
-And set the Dragon to do lines, writing the forbidden word again and again, until it could learn to say it.
+Wind couldn’t change the past, but he had complained bitterly to the Dragon, and set it to do lines — writing the forbidden word again and again, until it could learn to say it.